Learn how Peter Lik's photography prints are made for his galleries, and how you can own breathtaking fine art photography without breaking the bank.

 What Are Acrylic Face Mount Prints?

-We have established that Peter's prints for sale in his galleries are manufactured with a common printing method called acrylic face mounting.
+We have established that Peter's prints are made with a common printing method called acrylic face mounting.
 So, what exactly is an acrylic print?
-Let's break it down.

 Lastly, a stiff and smooth backing material is applied to the back of the print with adhesive to protect it and provide rigidity.